Piano Studio Policies

 Continuing education – lessons/classes that keep the teacher current

-Book and music club memberships.
+Book and music association memberships.

 Professional organization memberships (Memberships are maintained by the teacher to enhance their teaching skills and provide the student with opportunities for festivals, competitions, and performance events.)